|

 Questions?
 Connect with TaxHero today for a free sales tax consultation about your business in Oklahoma or any state! |

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in Vermont include:
+The factors that determine a physical nexus in Indiana include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.